Tootsie Roll Industries, Inc. research snapshot

 TR AI Trading Strategy Framework

-The TR AI trading strategy is a rules-based research framework for monitoring a low-volatility, family-controlled confectionery stock.
+The TR AI trading strategy is a rules-based research framework for monitoring a low-float, family-controlled confectionery stock.
 It is not personal advice and should be paired with fresh chart data, filings, position sizing, and a defined invalidation level.
+Given low volume, the framework leans on mean-reversion around range extremes.

 Mean-reversion setup

 TR is better suited to mean-reversion than trend-following.
-Watch for pullbacks toward $33 to $35 with decreasing downside momentum.
-Entry near the lower end of the range, targeting $40 to $42 as the upper end.
+Watch for pullbacks toward the 50-day average near $38.40 or toward $37 with decreasing downside momentum, targeting $40 to $42 as the upper end of the range.

-A close below $32.84 or a negative earnings report that cuts the dividend would invalidate the mean-reversion setup.
+A close below the 52-week low of $33.43 or a negative earnings report that cuts the dividend would invalidate the setup.
 Do not average down without a maximum loss rule because low liquidity can widen spreads.

 Trend-following setup

 Trend-following is difficult on TR given the tight range and low volume.
-If price breaks above $45.06 on above-average volume and sustained buying, a trend-following approach could be considered with a wide stop.
+If price breaks above $45.06 on sustained above-average volume, a trend-following approach could be considered with a wide stop.

 A false breakout above $45.06 is a real risk on low volume.
 Wait for multiple closes above resistance before treating it as a trend signal.